chirras/Sentiment-Analysis-in-R/README.md

 extract only the sensible data for the sentiment analysis.
 Below is the process followed to clean the data.

 • Removing all the special characters from the tweets

-• Removing the usernames and hyperlinks.
+• Removing the usernames and hyperlinks

 • Creating the corpus of text using all the tweets

-• Removing stop words, punctuation, numbers, white spaces and other specific words.
+• Removing stop words, punctuation, numbers, white spaces and other specific words

-• Transforming the tweets to lower case.
+• Transforming the tweets to lower case